 Once I found my first long-term apartment, I scoured the city in search of a good American breakfast and some authentic tasting baked goods during my first year.

-Those first few months, my evenings and weekends were spent traveling to new parts of the city trying highly recommended restaurants and cafés.
-I did this in part to try new things and go to new places but also it was partially to get away from my first two shared apartments, which were quite horrible.
+During those first few months in Madrid, I spent my evenings and weekends traveling to new parts of the city in order to try out a variety of different restaurants and cafés.
+I partially did this to taste new things and go to new places but also it was partially to get away from my first two shared apartments, which were quite horrible.

 Something I hadn’t ever noticed in other parts of Spain is how popular brunch is in Madrid.
 You will, however, rarely find it served by a born and bred American but rather our Spanish counterparts trying their best to provide an authentic brunch.
 And previously, the only place to get handmade, oven-baked bagels in Madrid was at the café/bookstore, J&J’s Books and Coffee but not now!